CarlosEspejo/quick_start/README.md

 quick_start
 ===========

-A collection of templates to get you up and running quickly.
+A collection of project templates that will quick start your project.

 ### templates

-  -  ruby project with minitest
+  -  ruby project with minitest and minitest-reporters